Francis-Nguyen92/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+Accessibility on the web means making a product that is suited for any type of situation or person may it be it physically like device size, digitally like internet speed, or humanly physical/mentally like eye sight, hearing, and physical disabilities.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+We can use responsive units in our code to repond well to it's environment.
+Alos using semantics for screen readers.
+Also using color to convvey messages on the screen.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a way to store/manipulate data in your code.

 4. What is the purpose of using functions in code?

+The purpose of fuctions is to make sections of your code reusable, keeping our code Dry.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.